awltux/hugo-gnucash-uk-vat/content/privacy_policy.md

 # Contact Us
 If you have any questions about this privacy policy or our handling of your personal information, please contact us at:

-chris dot d dot holman@gmail dot com
+chris dot d dot holman at gmail dot com

 # Effective date
 2023-01-12